 What can this policy cover?

-Group Critical Illness pays out a lump sum if you are diagnosed with a critical illness that meets our policy definition and then survive for at least 14 days.
+Group Critical Illness pays out a lump sum if your employees are diagnosed with a critical illness or undergo one of the operations that meet our policy definition and survive for at least 14 days.
 We only cover the critical illnesses we define in our policy and no others.

 - Alzheimer's disease – resulting in permanent symptoms